davenquinn/xenoliths/paper/text/figure-captions.md

 Temperature-time tracers for each modeled scenario shown in Figure \ref{fig:model_results}
-following the evolution of particles at a final depth of 40 and 75 km depth in the model domain (dashed and solid lines, respectively), which corresponds to the Salinian basement.
+following the evolution of particles at a final depth of 40 and 75 km depth in the model domain (dashed and solid lines, respectively), bracketing the depth-domain boundary conditions of the Crystal Knob xenolith suite.
 All models conclude at 1.65 Ma, the eruptive age of the Crystal Knob xenoliths.
-**A** shows a scenario corresponding to upwelling-driven mantle lithosphere replacement to the base of the crust during the Mendocino slab window episode.
+**A** shows a scenario corresponding to upwelling-driven mantle lithosphere replacement to the base of the crust during the Mendocino slab window episode [@Wilson2005], in which the crust is underplated by asthenospheric mantle which convects for a period of time (several durations of active convection from 0-6 Myr are shown) beginning at 24 Ma.
-The model begins at 24 Ma, corresponding to the time of opening of the Mendocino slab window under southern California and the Salinian block [@Wilson2005].
-The geotherm begins as a steady-state profile to 600 ºC and 30 km, truncated by a mantle adiabat.
-The mantle is held at asthenospheric conditions for a set period which varies between model runs (from 0 to 6 Myr) to simulate a period of active convection, after which it relaxes conductively to the conclusion of the model.
-Panel **B** shows a range of scenarios corresponding to oceanic lithosphere slices underplated at different times during the subduction history of the Farallon plate until its cessation in the Neogene.
+**B** shows a range of scenarios corresponding to oceanic lithosphere slices underplated at different times during the subduction history of the Farallon plate until its cessation in the Neogene.
 The youngest of these scenarios corresponds to the likely thermal evolution of a Monterey Plate stalled slab.
-Models begin at the subduction time of that oceanic lithosphere parcel and an initial thermal structure corresponding to the Global Depth and Heat model [@Stein1992] for oceanic lithosphere for particular age of oceanic crust.
-The subduction time and age of oceanic crust covary to represent different phases of Farallon plate subduction beneath the coast of Southern California, corresponding to @Seton2012.
+The older models shown in panel B are included for completeness, though none of these can be linked to geologic features of the margin as well as the Cretaceous underplating and Monterey plate scenarios.
 Modeled tracers begin at 10 and 45 km beneath the seafloor and are advected to depths of 40 and 75 km over the first ~1 Myr of the model timeframe during subduction.
-Thermal conditions during subduction are tracked using the @Royden1993a steady-state forearc model.
-The samples then relax to the present.
 Panel **C** tracks a Farallon-plate slab subducted and underplated during the late Cretaceous.
-The initial conditions of this scenario are qualitatively similar to those of the older models of **B**, except that the early thermal structure of the forearc is set by thermal constraints on the temperature of batholithic rocks at 800ºC at 0.75 GPa at the time of underplating [@Kidder2003].
-This sequence corresponds to the tectonic scenario envisioned in Figure \ref{fig:cross_sections}.
-The resulting geotherm (similar to the steady-state geotherms without the leading temperature constraint) are subjected to heating from below by slab window underplating of asthenospheric material at 80 km depth for a period of 0 to 6 Myr, corresponding to a deeper version of the underplating in **A**.
-A version with no underplating is also shown.
+It is similar to the older models of **B** but is based on key geologic constraints from subduction channel schists [@Kidder2003].
+The effects of deep upwelling corresponding with the Mendocino slab window are shown for several of the models, in a manner similar to **A**.

 #model_comparison
 Comparisons of "modern" (1.65 Ma) sub-Salinia geotherms for each of the modeled scenarios.